andrewb1999/chip-8/README.md

-# project-cis190_andrew_jonathan
+# C++ CHIP8 Emulator
-CHIP8 Emulator Using SFML For Graphics
+CHIP8 emulator using SFML for graphics, audio, and input

 Requires installing sfml